How to use boost::property_tree to load and write JSON

 pt::read_json("filename.json", root);

-Now, we have a populated property tree thatis waiting from us to look at him.
+Now, we have a populated property tree that is waiting for us to look at it.
 Notice that you can also read from a stream, for example pt::read_json(std::cin, root){.cpp} is also allowed.

-If your json file is illformed, you will be granted by a pt::json_parser::json_parser_error.
+If your json file is ill-formed, you will be greeted by a pt::json_parser::json_parser_error.

 Loading some values